cikeddy/SI507_Final/README.md

     - The search page for exercises will look like this ![the exercise search page](images/exercise_search.JPG)
     - The results page of an exercise will look like this ![an exercise search result page](images/exercise_result.JPG)
     - You can expand the accordion menu by clicking on panels to find out more information about an exercise ![expanding the accordion menu of the exercise search result page](images/accordion.JPG)
-5. You can also start by searching for a muscle, such as `pectoralis major, clavicular`, on the muscle search page.
+5. You can also start by searching for a muscle, such as `pectoralis major, clavicular`, on the muscle search page
-6. Alternatively, you can randomly pull data about an exercise and search for the target muscle to find other related exercises
     - The search page for muscles will look like this ![a muscles search page](images/muscle_search.JPG)
     - The result page for a muscle search will look like this ![a muscles search result page](images/muscle_result.JPG)
+6. Alternatively, you can randomly pull data about an exercise and search for the target muscle for that exercse to find other related exercises

 ## Routes in this application
 - `/home` -> this is the home page with a count of exercises